 I deeply believe that the energy of makers are infused into their products.
 Anything we touch, create, or make absorbs traces of our energetic field.
 Food cooked when sad, angry, or in an otherwise depressed state will recompose the elements of the food into a similar energetic form.
 A meal prepared by a mother's hands simmers in love . . .

 I experience this with all the products that I cover in makers + movers—the love infused into their products result in a vibrational shift towards a higher state of love towards myself.
 I adamantly believe this, and YOKE's Tamara Jones's process of creation is evident of this.
-It is also palpable through the palate with Lauren Danson's work.
-I was enamoured with her line when I first came across it on Tea Bar's instagram all the way back in February + knew I had to feature not only her wisdom on matcha tea but her line boasting with female entrepreneurial power.
+It is also palpable through the palate with Mizuba Tea Co's work.
+I was enamored with her matcha line when I first came across it on Tea Bar's instagram all the way back in February + knew I had to feature not only her wisdom on matcha tea but her line boasting with female entrepreneurial power.
 I get high off of not only the surge of potent ORAC antioxidants of her Mizuba matcha tea but the slivers of her excitement laced into her green tea.
 House organic matcha steamed into a warm froth with creamy coconut milk, mornings are still a dream . . .

 Coconut matcha tart recipe after the jump that is nut-free, autoimmune-friendly, + accommodating of any allergy besides coconuts . . .